santacsj/symbolicloader64/README.md

 A machine language version is also available.
 For details, see below.

-A code editor named `6502 Devpad`, is also available to help with learning machine code.
+A code editor called `6502 Devpad` is also available to help with learning machine code.
+For details, see below.

 ## BASIC Version